lukeod/vampiresurvivors-modding/unity-version-upgrade-guide.md

 - URP is now the standard rendering pipeline

 ### Modding Ecosystem Evolution
-- Increasing focus on multiplayer compatibility
+- Focus on multiplayer compatibility
-- Enhanced networking capabilities for advanced mods
+- Networking capabilities for mods
-- Better performance characteristics for complex modifications
+- Performance characteristics for modifications

 ## 10. Resources and References